Exceeding max Speed by 26-30 MPH

 - Residential streets- 25 MPH

 Different tools are used to measure speed.
-You must be driving at least 6 MPH above the speed limit to be charged with speeding, unless you are in a school zone.
-In that case, you can receive a speeding ticket for going just 1 MPH over the posted speed limit.Exceeding the Speed Limit by 26-30 MPH
+You must be driving at least 6 MPH above the speed limit to be given a speeding ticket, unless you are driving through a school zone.
+In this instance, it’s possible to receive a speeding ticket for travelling as little as1 MPH over the posted speed limit.Exceeding the Maximum Speed by 26-30 MPH

 A conviction for going 26-30 MPH over the speed limit will result in 5 points being added to your driving record.
 If you were in a construction zone, you may also receive a 15-day license suspension.Ways in Which the Police Can Measure Your Speed

-By following your car and pacing the speed of your vehicle against the cop’s speedometer.
-He must follow you for at least 3/8 of a mile before he can pull you over.
+- By following your car and pacing the speed of your vehicle against the cop’s speedometer.
+He needs to follow you for a distance of no less than 3/8 of a mile before pulling you over.

-By utilizing a manual tool much like a stopwatch for clocking your car over a distance that is pre-determined and pre-measured.
-Aircraft are often used for detecting the speed of cars on the ground, and a report radioed to the police in charge, who will then pull you over.
-This is often called a Manual Speed Trap
+- By making use of a non-automatic tool reminiscent of a stopwatch that he uses to clock your car over a distance that is pre-determined and pre-measured.
+Planes and helicopters are often used for determining how fast cars on the ground are going, and a report radioed to the police in charge, who will then pull you over.
+Many times, this is referred to as a Manual Speed Trap

-Automatic speed traps are technology driven, resulting in fewer human errors.
-Transmitters are set up on both sides of the road.
-These transmitters calculate the speed automatically as vehicles pass, and send the readings to a PC in the officer’s patrol car.
+- Automatic speed traps are driven by technology, which means fewer human mistakes.
+Both sides of the road will have been set with transmitters that automatically gauge the speed of passing cars, and send the data to a computer in the officer’s patrol car.

 - Be polite